ugho16/ugho16/README.md

 ## What I do

-I am a Technical Writer based in Milan :it:, and I am currently working at [Mia-Platform](https://github.com/mia-platform).
-I am also a reviewer of the Italian localization team of the [CNCF Glossary](https://github.com/cncf/glossary), and I am part of the team of [Rönd](https://github.com/rond-authz).
+I am a Technical Writer based in Milan :it:, and I am currently working at [Worldline](https://github.com/worldline) as a Documentation Specialist.
+I am also a reviewer of the Italian localization team of the [CNCF Glossary](https://github.com/cncf/glossary).

 Here you can find a [video](https://www.youtube.com/live/xK0dQI1gqoE?feature=share) (in :it:) where I explain how to contribute to CNCF Glossary!